Zambian Open University

 Zambian Open University (ZAOU) is a private university, founded in 2002.
 It is one of the oldest private universities in Zambia.
 It is a member of the Association of Commonwealth Universities.
-The University boasts of a top academic record for its Law students in 2017 admitted to the bar followed by the University of Zambia.
-The University has a vibrant Students Union that addresses student needs in a more professional and mature manner.
-In 2018, the Students Union launched what is called the Student Revolving Fund to support vulnerable students.

 School of Education

-The School of Education is one of the two original Schools of the Zambian Open University (ZAOU) that started as soon as the University opened its doors to students in 2005.
+The School of Education is one of the two original Schools of the Zambian Open University (ZAOU) that started as soon as the university opened its doors to students in 2005.
 The other pioneer school was the School of Law and Social Sciences.

 The School of Education started with three programmes namely Bachelor of Education in Adult Education, Bachelor of Education in Primary Education and Bachelor of Education in Secondary Education.
 Later the School developed three other programmes: Bachelor of Education in Early Childhood Education, Bachelor of Education in Guidance and Counselling and Bachelor of Education in Special Education.

-In 2012, the University decided to abolish the School of Media, Performing and Fine Arts.
-As a result, Fine Arts was absorbed into the School of Humanities and Social Sciences, while Theatre Arts was incorporated in the School of Education, thus giving seven programmes to the School of Education, making it the biggest School in the University.
+In 2012, the university decided to abolish the School of Media, Performing and Fine Arts.
+As a result, Fine Arts was absorbed into the School of Humanities and Social Sciences, while Theatre Arts was incorporated in the School of Education, thus giving seven programmes to the School of Education, making it the biggest School in the university.

-School of Agriculture
+School of Agricultural Sciences

-The School aims at producing graduates that posses agricultural skills to develop the agricultural sector.
 The school offers several degree programmes.